-The FSU Quantum Initiative is finalizing the program for the 2025 Dirac Quantum Discussions Symposium!
+FSU Quantum Initiative Hosts 2025 Dirac Quantum Discussions

 Faculty Highlight: Christianne Beekman